The guessing game regarding the future name of Bally’s Atlantic City is officially over.

 The Rhode Island-based company announced today via press release that it has purchased the Bally’s brand previously owned by Caesars.
-But this deal expands far beyond the AC market as the agreement enables Twin River to rebrand virtually all of its portfolio properties under the Bally’s name and logo.
+But this deal extends far beyond the AC market, as the agreement enables Twin River to rebrand virtually all of its portfolio properties under the Bally’s name and logo.

-The release does not include financial terms of the agreement.
+The release does not include the financial terms of the agreement.

 Bally’s is a brand Atlantic City customers know

 Since announcing the purchase agreement earlier this year, Twin River shared some details regarding plans to put Bally’s back into the Atlantic City spotlight.

 And the property desperately needs some TLC, especially on the gaming side.